Virginia Ray is a contemporary landscape painter.

 Her work has been widely exhibited through solo and group shows with galleries in Yorkshire, Norfolk, Ibiza, Cornwall and Surrey.

-She currently lives and works in her studio in Surrey, drawing inspiration from frequent trips to her native Yorkshire and travelling home and abroad.
+She currently lives and works in Surrey, drawing inspiration from frequent trips to her native Yorkshire and travelling home and abroad.